TN 4 (06-24)

 1. Annual verification predetermination notice

-This notice informs the beneficiary that as a result of our annual data exchange with IRS, we received tax information and determined that he or she owes additional IRMAA for the premium year verified.
+This notice informs the beneficiary that as a result of our annual data exchange with IRS, we received tax information and determined that they owe additional IRMAA for the premium year verified.
 This is a notice of planned action and does not contain appeal rights.
 The beneficiary is given 10 days following receipt of the notice to contact us, if they disagree with the tax information that IRS provided in the annual data exchange.
 If the beneficiary does not protest, an Annual Verification Correction notice is sent.

 2. Annual verification overage notice